Author Archives: bbesthetides

-Photos courtesy of Sarah Poppe
+Photos courtesy of Kirsty Sucato

 For the first time in BBES history, seven students were inducted into the National Junior Honor Society in a ceremony on May 23.
 Seventh graders Sophia Li, Brian Ramon-Miron, and Jordan Barraud; and eighth graders Eddie Hagerman, Rebecca Roth, William Cooperman, and Aidan Carlucci were inducted into the organization.
 To be eligible, students must be in good academic standing and have completed 20 documented hours of service and leadership in the community.